-5.1 Credit tokens come in 6 different sets, one each for the five fields of study (i.e. Crafts, Sciences, Arts, Civics and Religions) as well as one representing all the colors.
-Each of these colored tokens comes in denominations of 5, 10, 20 and 40.

-5.2 As players acquire civilization cards they will permanently acquire these credit tokens applying them to all future civilization card purchases of the appropriate field/color.
-The multi color tokens apply to civilization cards of any color.
+- 5.1 Credit tokens come in six different sets, one each for the five groups of civilization cards (i.e. art, civic, craft, religion, and science) as well as one representing all the groups.
+Each of these colored tokens come in denominations of 5, 10, 20 and 40. - 5.2 As players acquire civilization cards they will permanently acquire these credit tokens applying them to all future civilization card purchases of the appropriate group.
+The multi color tokens apply to civilization cards belonging to any group.